Working groups and special sessions

-Working groups, workshops, and special sessions are your chance to dive in to focused topics, discuss issues and concerns with a group of colleagues facing similar challenges, or develop action plans on particular topics.
-Please note that some of these sessions are offered Thursday afternoon from 1:30 – 4:30 pm, which is the same time as the field trips, and other sessions are offered at the same time as the concurrent oral sessions.
-No pre-registration is needed to participate in working groups.
+Working groups and special sessions are your chance to dive into focused topics, discuss issues and concerns with a group of colleagues facing similar challenges, or develop action plans on particular topics.
+Please note that some of these sessions are offered Thursday afternoon from 1:30 – 4:30 pm, which is the same time as the field trips and some of the workshops, and other sessions are offered at the same time as the concurrent oral sessions.
+No pre-registration is needed to participate in working groups and special sessions.

 Tribal Wetland Programs Working Group